chrisemunt/mg-dbx/README.md

 * Network based access to databases.
 * Direct access to SQL (either via the API or via the network).
 * The Merge command under YottaDB (either via the API or via the network).

+If none of the above apply you do not need to install these routines - proceed to  [Connecting to the database](#Connect).

 Two M routines need to be installed (%zmgsi and %zmgsis).
 These can be found in the *Service Integration Gateway* (**mgsi**) GitHub source code repository ([https://github.com/chrisemunt/mgsi](https://github.com/chrisemunt/mgsi)).
 Note that it is not necessary to install the whole *Service Integration Gateway*, just the two M routines held in that repository.